 Our success depends in part upon widespread consumer and health insurance carrier acceptance of the Internet as a marketplace for the purchase and sale of health insurance.
 Consumers and health insurance carriers may choose to depend more on traditional sources, such as individual agents, or alternative sources may develop, including as a result of health care reform legislation.
+For instance, an increasing percentage of individuals are using their phones or tablet computers to shop for health insurance over the Internet and may prefer to complete their purchases over these devices.
 Our future growth, if any, will depend in part upon:

-- · the growth of the Internet as a commerce medium generally, and as a market for consumer financial plans and services specifically; - · consumers' willingness to conduct their own health insurance research; - our ability to make the process of purchasing health insurance online an attractive alternative to traditional and new means of purchasing health insurance; - our ability to successfully and cost-effectively market our services as superior to traditional or alternative sources for health insurance to a sufficiently large number of consumers; and - · health insurance carriers' willingness to use us and the Internet as a distribution channel for health insurance plans.
+the growth of the Internet as a commerce medium generally, and as a market for consumer financial plans and services specifically;

+- consumers' willingness to conduct their own health insurance research; - our ability to make the process of purchasing health insurance online an attractive alternative to traditional and new means of purchasing health insurance; - our ability to develop an effective process for purchasing health insurance over the Internet on smartphones, tablets and devices other than desktop or laptop computers; - our ability to successfully and cost-effectively market our services as superior to traditional or alternative sources for health insurance to a sufficiently large number of consumers; and - health insurance carriers' willingness to use us and the Internet as a distribution channel for health insurance plans.

-If consumers and health insurance carriers determine that other sources for health insurance and health insurance applications are superior, our business will not grow and our operating results and financial condition would be barmed
+If we are not successful in these regards, and if consumers and health insurance carriers determine that other sources for health insurance and health insurance applications are superior, our business will not grow and our operating results and financial condition would be harmed.